suzannejmatthews/aosk/chapter2.md

 ![panel1](http://www.suzannejmatthews.com/images/aosk/chapter2/panel1.jpg)

-Gerry swung the door open wide, he seemed to be on a mission.
-He immediately sat down at his desk and turned on his computer.
+Gerry swung the door open wide, and marched in like on a mission, immediately sitting down at the desk and turning on the computer.
-"I wonder what he's up to?"
+"I wonder what Gerry's up to?"
 Ruby pondered.
-"What if he's looking at cats again!?!"
+"What if Gerry's looking at cats again!?!"
-Ruby walked over to Gerry's computer to take a look, but she couldn't quite see what he was up to.
+Ruby walked over to Gerry's computer to take a look, but she couldn't quite see what was going on.
 Her curiosity got the best of her.

 ![panel2](http://www.suzannejmatthews.com/images/aosk/chapter2/panel2.jpg)